nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

 If set to true, the requested resolution will be adjusted to 360\*360.

-If it is set to false, the requested resolution is still 640\*360.
+If set to false, the requested resolution is still 640\*360.

 7. About the use of Mtc\_CallDbSetAdaptiveAspect(bool)